blad/mockingjays/README.md

 - **ignoreContentType** - Comma separated list of content-types that should be skipped.
 This can include a `*` which will be a wildcard match equivalent to the `.*` RegEx.
 No File Types Ignored by default.
   - *Default: []*
 - **refresh** - Indicates if the request/response cache should be updated unconditionally.
   - *Default: false*
+- **passthrough** - Indicates if the request/response cache should be ignored.
+Each request will passthrough the proxy, but not read/write to any cache files.
+  - *Default: false*
 - **responseHeaderBlacklist** - Indicates headers that should not be recorded to the cache file.
 Things like date or fields that may change the file during refreshes are ideal candidates.
   - *Default: []* (Record all headers)